keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

-Biologically dissolved oxygen (•O<sub>2</sub><sup>--</sup>) generates reactive oxygen species that trigger cell again by oxidative stress.
-The net Haber--Weiss (*i.e.* [Fritz Haber]( nitrogen fixation post_url) fame) reaction is shown above.
+Biologically absorbed superoxide (•O<sub>2</sub><sup>--</sup>) generates reactive oxygen species that trigger cell ageing by oxidative stress.
+The net Haber--Weiss reaction, co-proposed by Fritz Haber [of Haber-Bosch fame]({% post_url 2023-06-14-nitrogen-fixation %}) in his [final paper](https://doi.org/10.1098/rspa.1934.0221) just before his death.
 {:.figcaption}

-%% Haber-Weiss Reaction was proposed in Haber’s very last paper in 1934 go look it up

-Oxygenated free radicals and cell aging.
-Reactive oxygen species.
-The *opposite* of rejuvenation
+Entire complex biological networks of antioxidants have been evolved to patch the damage of an oxygen metabolism: from superoxide converting enzymes, to radical scavenging vitamins, and aromatic compounds that can stabilised radical species into a less destructive form.
+Life's chemical potential was turbocharged, but with it comes an accumulation of organic corrosions that has to be carefully managed by patchwork clean-up until the cell fails.

 ### ...and everything's on fire.

 The atmosphere is now a great, slow, combustion engine.
-The steel of our cities is built from the oxidised blood of the ocean.
-The plants of our parks are the descendents of the cyanos.
+The steel girding our housing is built from the oxidised blood of the ocean.
+The plants are descendants of microbes which unpicked the water bond through a photocharged spin-diode.
 The ancients are all but wiped out wherever oxygen could reach.
-Our lungs fill with a combustible gas to be burnt by our internal mitochondrial symbionts.
+Our lungs fill with a combustible gas, only able to be burnt with any sense of control by our internal mitochondrial symbionts.
 But still the law: all things decay and age.

 ---